MindTwister/pyGitDeploy/README.md

-When specifying which commit to deploy the script will still only compare to what is online and make the changes aka. diff works both ways.
+When specifying a commit this is the commit that will be used to compare with the current commit.
+See this as a way to override the internally remembered last successful deployment.

 Tested environments: